drmatthewclark/morsecode/README.md

 e.g.  echo hello | beep.py

 The player is set to "mplayer" for linux but it can be modified for Windows.

+both telegraph and morse feature Gaussian randomness to make the code a little less than perfect.